OneNoteDev/OneNoteAPISampleWinUniversal/README.md

     * PATCH an existing page and prepend new content to it
     * PATCH an existing page and replace an existing image/attachment with a new one

-If you wish to ignore the app UI/design and directly get to the code that interacts with the OneNote API, you can find them  under the .../OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi folder.
+**If you wish to ignore the app UI/design and directly get to the part that interacts with the OneNote API, you can find the code under the [OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi](https://github.com/OneNoteDev/OneNoteAPISampleWinUniversal/tree/master/OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi) folder**.

 ### Prerequisites